Aakash1987/PokerFace/README.md

 # PokerFace
-A simple 2-player game of poker
+A simple 2-player game of poker.